FilipFilchev/Robotics/README.md

 ![drone](imgfpv2.png)

-# Voice-Controlled Robot Car with Obstacle Avoidance
+# Robot Car with Obstacle Avoidance and VA

 Build an Arduino-powered robot car that can be controlled via voice commands.
 Additionally, this robot features obstacle avoidance capabilities using an ultrasonic sensor.